MileHacker Logo

 • Cassis's terrain has mobility challenges; inquire about accessibility in advance.

-• Public buses can be crowded, especially the Ligne M8 during peak season.
+• Public buses might be busy, especially the Ligne M8 during peak season.

 • Always check daily updates for Calanques access restrictions due to fire risk.

-• Beware of automatic speed cameras ("radars") if driving.
+• Beware of automatic speed cameras ("radars") if you are driving.

 Cassis Local Navigation Tip